BestReviews is reader-supported and may earn an affiliate commission. Details

 Constructed with 100% Spandex.
 Lightweight and moisture-resistant.
-Has stretchy and flexible fit.
-Vegan leather patches for grip.
-Made with soft fleece lining.
-Machine washable.
+Features a stretchy and flexible fit.
+Has vegan leather patches for grip.
+Made with soft fleece lining and is machine-washable.

 Only available in 1 size.

 Made with 100% polyester.
-Lightweight and quilted.
-Pulls over hands and clinches at wrist for secure closure.
+Features a lightweight and quilted design.
+Pulls over hands and clinches at wrist for a secure closure.
 Designed with Easy Touch technology for simple smartphone and tablet use.

 Sizing may run small.